mrparkers/terraform-provider-keycloak/docs/resources/authentication_subflow.md

 authenticators.
 In general this will remain empty.
 - `requirement`- (Optional) The requirement setting, which can be one of `REQUIRED`, `ALTERNATIVE`, `OPTIONAL`, `CONDITIONAL`, or `DISABLED`.
 Defaults to `DISABLED`.
+- `priority`- (Optional) The subflow priority, the lower the value the higher it will be placed in the parent flow.
+This option is supported only by Keycloak 25 and onwards.

 ## Import